Eukaryot/sonic3air/framework/external/curl/curl/docs/HTTP-COOKIES.md

-  Cookies are either "session cookies" which typically are forgotten when the session is over which is often translated to equal when browser quits, or the cookies are not session cookies they have expiration dates after which the client will throw them away.
+  Cookies are either "session cookies" which typically are forgotten when the session is over which is often translated to equal when browser quits, or the cookies are not session cookies they have expiration dates after which the client throws them away.

   Cookies are set to the client with the Set-Cookie: header and are sent to servers with the Cookie: header.